mgattozzi/mgattozzi/_pages/posts/2016-06-01-how-do-i-std-macros.md

+---
+layout: post
-# How do I use the Standard Library Macros in Rust?
+title: How do I use the Standard Library Macros in Rust?
 Part 1
+---

 This is the second post in a series of blog posts dedicated to answering the simple question "How do I X in Rust?"
 After last week's post